tencent cloud

 Properties properties = new Properties();

-properties.put(ConsumerConfig.BOOTSTRAP_SERVERS_CONFIG, "localhost:9092"); // "bootstrap.servers", address of the Kafka cluster, no default value
+properties.put(ConsumerConfig.BOOTSTRAP_SERVERS_CONFIG, "localhost:9092"); // "bootstrap.servers", the address of the Kafka cluster, with no default value.

-properties.put(ConsumerConfig.GROUP_ID_CONFIG, "test-group"); // "group.id", consumer group ID, no default value.
+properties.put(ConsumerConfig.GROUP_ID_CONFIG, "test-group"); // "group.id", the consumer group ID, with no default value.

 properties.put(ConsumerConfig.ENABLE_AUTO_COMMIT_CONFIG, "true"); // "enable.auto.commit", whether to automatically commit offsets.
-Default value is "true".
+Default value is "true"

-properties.put(ConsumerConfig.AUTO_COMMIT_INTERVAL_MS_CONFIG, "5000"); // "auto.commit.interval.ms", interval for automatically committing offsets, in milliseconds, with the default value being "5000".
+properties.put(ConsumerConfig.AUTO_COMMIT_INTERVAL_MS_CONFIG, "5000"); // "auto.commit.interval.ms", the interval for auto-committing offsets in milliseconds, default value is "5000"

-properties.put(ConsumerConfig.SESSION_TIMEOUT_MS_CONFIG, "10000"); // "session.timeout.ms", the session timeout for consumer group members, in milliseconds, with the default value being "10000".
+properties.put(ConsumerConfig.SESSION_TIMEOUT_MS_CONFIG, "10000"); // "session.timeout.ms", the session timeout for consumer group members in milliseconds, default value is "10000"

-properties.put(ConsumerConfig.MAX_POLL_RECORDS_CONFIG, "500"); // "max.poll.records", the maximum number of messages to fetch in one poll, with the default value being "500".
+properties.put(ConsumerConfig.MAX_POLL_RECORDS_CONFIG, "500"); // "max.poll.records", the maximum number of messages returned in a single poll, default value is "500"

-properties.put(ConsumerConfig.MAX_POLL_INTERVAL_MS_CONFIG, "300000"); // "max.poll.interval.ms", the maximum allowed time between polls, in milliseconds, with the default value being "300000".
+properties.put(ConsumerConfig.MAX_POLL_INTERVAL_MS_CONFIG, "300000"); // "max.poll.interval.ms", the maximum allowed interval between two poll operations in milliseconds, default value is "300000"

-properties.put(ConsumerConfig.FETCH_MAX_BYTES_CONFIG, "52428800"); // "fetch.max.bytes", the maximum amount of data the server can return, in bytes, with the default value being "52428800".
+properties.put(ConsumerConfig.FETCH_MAX_BYTES_CONFIG, "52428800"); // "fetch.max.bytes", the maximum amount of data the server should return in bytes, default value is "52428800"

-properties.put(ConsumerConfig.FETCH_MAX_WAIT_MS_CONFIG, "500"); // "fetch.max.wait.ms", the maximum wait time for satisfying the fetch.min.bytes condition, in milliseconds, with the default value being "500".
+properties.put(ConsumerConfig.FETCH_MAX_WAIT_MS_CONFIG, "500"); // "fetch.max.wait.ms", the maximum time the server will block waiting for data to meet the condition specified by fetch.min.bytes, in milliseconds, default value is "500"

-properties.put(ConsumerConfig.HEARTBEAT_INTERVAL_MS_CONFIG, "3000"); // "heartbeat.interval.ms", heartbeat interval, in milliseconds, with the default value being "3000".
+properties.put(ConsumerConfig.HEARTBEAT_INTERVAL_MS_CONFIG, "3000"); // "heartbeat.interval.ms", the heartbeat interval in milliseconds, default value is "3000"

-properties.put(ConsumerConfig.CLIENT_ID_CONFIG, "my-client-id"); // "client.id", client ID, no default value.
+properties.put(ConsumerConfig.CLIENT_ID_CONFIG, "my-client-id"); // "client.id", the client ID, with no default value.

-properties.put(ConsumerConfig.REQUEST_TIMEOUT_MS_CONFIG, "30000"); // "request.timeout.ms", client request timeout period, in milliseconds, with the default value being "30000".
+properties.put(ConsumerConfig.REQUEST_TIMEOUT_MS_CONFIG, "30000"); // "request.timeout.ms", the client request timeout in milliseconds, default value is "30000"

 KafkaConsumer<String, String> consumer = new KafkaConsumer<>(properties);